-Parents – the holidays are here again and some of your hearts are already beating faster as you begin to dwell on ways to keep your children occupied until resumption time.
-Here are best ways to tackle boredom during the holidays
+Parents everywhere want to know how to tackle boredom during the holidays.
+The holidays are here again and some of your hearts are already beating faster as you begin to dwell on ways to keep your children occupied until resumption time.
+Below are some of the best ways to tackle boredom during the holidays

 No one wants to hear those scary words “I’m bored!” or even worse see the destruction of your living room walls because of boredom.